-- a.
-Make an appointment to take the DCCC Placement Assessment online or by calling the Davidson Campus at 336.249.8186, extension 6787, or the Davie Campus at 336.751.2885. - b.
+- 4.1.16 - b.
 Applicants with previous college level English and/or math credits from regionally accredited college may be exempt from taking a portion of the Placement Assessment. - 4.
-Official Transcripts from High School and/or GED and all Colleges attended. - a.
-Course work completed at institutions outside of the United States must be submitted with a notarized or certified English translation. - b.
+Official Transcripts from High School and/or GED and all Colleges attended. - Course work completed at institutions outside of the United States must be submitted with a notarized or certified English translation. - b.
 Credential evaluations performed by World Education Services (www.wes.org) are accepted.